Vegetation Assessment Risk Modelling for Network Rail

 As the service proved its reliability, user-friendliness and high value, Kumba decided to integrate it in their mine in Komela, too.

-Logo FLAC
+FLAC logo

 Forbes-Laird Arboricultural Consultancy (FLAC) provide expertise and risk models integrated with our solution in producing a tree risk database for infrastructure management.